-Guide the candidates through a reflection on the verses of Psalm 84 :2-5.
+Guide the candidates through a reflection on the verses of Psalm 84.
 You may wish to play instrumental music during the reflection.

-- Invite the candidates to close their eyes and quiet themselves. - Encourage them to open their minds and hearts to what God is saying to them. - Proclaim the Scripture as the group listens. - Allow for several minutes of silent reflection. - Ask: What did you hear God say to you today? - Call on volunteers to respond.
+- Invite the students to be still, close their eyes, and guiet themselves. - Encourage them to open their minds and hearts to what God is saying to them. - Proclaim the Scripture as the class listens. - Allow for several minutes of silent reflection. - Ask: What did you hear God say to you today? - Call on volunteers to respond.